-The resort-size pool and hot tub are surrounded by multiple waterfalls, tropical gardens and immense palm trees – amazing considering the hotel is at an elevation of most ski resorts in the United States.
+The resort-size pool and hot tub are surrounded by multiple waterfalls, tropical gardens, and immense palm trees – amazing considering the hotel is at an elevation of most ski resorts in the United States.

-The JW Marriott Quito’s rooms are large with wood floors and accents, a marble bath, upscale bedding, an in-room safe, bathrobe, flat panel TV and sweeping city views.
+The JW Marriott Quito’s rooms are large with wood floors and accents, a marble bath, upscale bedding, an in-room safe, bathrobe, flat-panel TV, and sweeping city views.
 The coffee shop near the shops is a great spot to begin your day with a cappuccino and pastry and is very reasonably priced.
 We also had sushi in the bar and an excellent dinner in La Hacienda restaurant.

 Know before you go

 Getting around.
 Licensed taxis are yellow and marked with a green placard.
 Some taxis are not metered so inquire what the fare will be before leaving for your destination.
-Your hotel should be able to provide you with an estimate of cost.
-Quito also had a double decker tour bus running on a three-hour loop to many of the major attractions for a very reasonable fee of $15 per day.
+Your hotel should be able to provide you with an estimate of the cost.
+Quito also had a double-decker tour bus running on a three-hour loop to many of the major attractions for a very reasonable fee of $15 per day.